deranalabs/namitix/README.md

   dashboard (unique wallets, tickets per event, etc.).
 - **Organizer & check-in tools** – a verifier/check-in view that uses the
   ticket id, Sui tx digest, and Walrus blob to validate tickets at the door.

+---

+## Submission Notes (for Walrus Haulout judges)

+- **Hackathon track fit**
+  - Primary: **Data Security & Privacy**.
+  - Also relevant: **Provably Authentic** (verifiable blobs linking to on-chain tickets).

+- **What is implemented now**
+  - Real Sui Move contract (`namitix_ticket::Ticket` + `mint_ticket`) deployed
+    on **Sui testnet**.
+  - Frontend calls this contract via `@mysten/dapp-kit` and displays tx digests with explorer links.
+  - Ticket metadata JSON is uploaded to **Walrus testnet** publisher, and `blobId` is stored alongside the ticket in the UI.
+  - My Wallet shows QR codes and a status `METADATA VERIFIED` when Walrus metadata fetch succeeds.
+  - A `/app/verify` page lets organizers/auditors paste a `blobId` and confirm that the blob exists on the Walrus aggregator.

+- **What is partially implemented**
+  - On reconnect, the app queries Sui for all `namitix_ticket::Ticket` objects owned by the connected address and restores them into My Wallet.
+  - `blobId` is currently only tracked in the frontend session; it is not yet written into the on-chain struct, so restored tickets do not show Walrus links (only tickets minted during this session do).
+This is explicitly planned as a follow-up change.

+- **What is planned next (post-hackathon)**
+  - Persist Walrus `blobId` on-chain so any wallet can reconstruct the full Sui↔Walrus link just from on-chain data.
+  - Integrate Seal for client-side encryption of metadata before Walrus storage, and decryption on reveal.
+  - Add Nautilus jobs that aggregate ticket data and power an organizer analytics dashboard.

+- **How to evaluate the project quickly**
+  1. Run the app locally (or open the deployed URL) and connect a Sui testnet wallet with some test SUI.
+  2. Go to `/app` and purchase a ticket; confirm the Sui tx in your wallet.
+  3. Open `/app/tickets` and verify that:
+     - A new ticket appears with a tx digest and a Walrus BLOB link.
+     - `Reveal QR` leads to `METADATA VERIFIED` once Walrus responds.
+  4. Copy the blobId into `/app/verify` and confirm that Walrus returns 200 and that `Open blob` shows the raw JSON metadata.
+  5. Optionally, reconnect the wallet and confirm that existing on-chain tickets are rediscovered in My Wallet.